(All fields required)

 UC Department of Otolaryngology - Head and Neck Surgery

 Originally from England, Robin T. Cotton, MD, has built the world's premiere center for the diagnosis and treatment of airway abnormalities.
 He was instrumental in developing the Airway Management Unit, which has evolved into the Aerodigestive Center.
 The Aerodigestive Center is now the forefront of the multidisciplinary approach management for children with complex airway disorders.

-Dr. Cotton was the director of the Department of Pediatric Otolaryngology -- Head and Neck Surgery at Cincinnati Children's Hospital Medical Center from1973 to 2012.
-The Department of Pediatric Otolaryngology has become the busiest surgical subspecialties at Cincinnati Children's, with more than 36,000 visits and 15,000 surgeries each year.
-The Pediatric Otolaryngology -- Head and Neck Surgery Division was the first to utilize Cincinnati Children's outpatient facilities.
+Dr. Cotton was the director of the Division of Pediatric Otolaryngology -- Head and Neck Surgery at Cincinnati Children's Hospital Medical Center from1973 to 2012.
+The Division of Pediatric Otolaryngology has become the busiest surgical subspecialties at Cincinnati Children's, with more than 36,000 visits and 15,000 surgeries each year.
+The Division of Pediatric Otolaryngology -- Head and Neck Surgery was the first to utilize Cincinnati Children's outpatient facilities.

 Dr. Cotton has been an invited speaker to many national and international functions each year.
 Because of his reputation, 70 percent of his patients requiring airway surgery are from outside the Ohio, Indiana and Kentucky area.